jo-pol/MAE-gf/Bias-ground.md

 ![alt crossed][P-0221-aa]
 > [WI E6][wi-E6]

-### Bias Ground with a row in between
+### Bias Ground with a diagonal in between
-The Bias and the row in between are connected diagonaly in the matrix-scheme.
+The Bias and the diagonal in between are connected diagonaly in the matrix-scheme.
 A horizontal connection also works.
 ![row between][P-0221-vg]
 > [one][G-0221-vg]

-### Bias Ground crossed and a row in between
+### Bias Ground crossed and a diagonal in between
 ![row & crossed][P-0221-av]
 > [two][G-0221-av]